ThirdAILabs/Universe/docs/thirdailogging.rst

 ===============

-The thirdai internal logging library uses `spdlog<https://github.com/gabime/spdlog>_` to do logging via C++.
+The thirdai internal logging library uses
+`spdlog <https://github.com/gabime/spdlog>`_ to do logging within the C++ library.
 This requires a setup at the start of your program.
-Further functions which write to these logging system are exposed in Python via functions so that C++ library and Python may have sychronized single place to store logs of the program.
+Further capability to write to these configured logs are exposed in Python via functions so that C++ library and Python may have sychronized single place to store logs of the program.

 Setup
 -----